 Far be it for me to explain how the cow ate the cabbage, but Elon Musk is the most ESG individual in the history of the world (and I'm hardly a fan).
-Not the year, and not the United States.
+Not the year, and not just in the United States.
 The history of the world.
-He's the first and most successful African-American to run a major corporation in history, a fact you would think would garner more respect and press.
-And Tesla is the most ESG company in the history of the world (despite being terribly run).
-If Tesla is not ESG, then nothing is ESG.
-It's a word that has lost all meaning, like "racist" and "Nazi."
+He's the first and most successful African-American to run a major corporation in history EVER, a fact you would think would garner more respect and press in these especially woke times.
+He's landing rockets on robot-drone rafts in the ocean.
+And a bunch of hacks in the media and grifters running financial companies are claiming he doesn't know what he's doing.

-So for both Musk to be kicked out of the ESG club because of his personal beliefs and a refusal to sell his soul or deny reality, simply exposes the entire ESG movement as a complete farce.
-The entire ecosystem of cronies and sycophants continue on, acting out their roles like extras in Orwell's 1984 and reinforcing the persistent belief (in some circles) that neo-liberalism is a mental disorder masquerading as political ideology.
+So for Musk to be kicked out of the ESG club because of his personal beliefs and a refusal to sell his soul or deny reality, simply exposes the entire ESG movement as a complete farce.
+The entire ecosystem of cronies and sycophants continue on, acting out their roles like extras in Orwell's 1984 and reinforcing the persistent trope (in some circles) that neo-liberalism is a mental disorder masquerading as political ideology.
 Which is a perception you would think they'd be intent on jettisoning given the almost certain political annihilation they'll be suffering this coming November.

 While I'm apolitical and thoroughly enjoying Musk's evisceration of the ESG hustle by stealing a page out of former President Trump's destruction of the media 2016-2020 (perhaps his only lasting legacy), the lack of any sign of intelligence or morality in the ESG camp honestly surprises and saddens me.
-ESG absolutely could have been a legitimate movement and a genuine force for good for our country and the world, like Black Lives Matters, Occupy Wall Street and MeToo, all powerful forces with hollow cores that imploded in on themselves.
+ESG absolutely could have been a legitimate movement and a genuine force for good for our country and the world- like Black Lives Matters, Occupy Wall Street and MeToo- all powerful forces with hollow cores that imploded in on themselves.

 Now ESG is just the latest stark remainder of the immense dangers of misguided, short-sided, fascist rackets.
 ESG has served to cripple the integrity of both Big Tech and government regulators.
 Once again proving that, "absolute power corrupts absolutely."
 Fortunately, the ESG graft appears to be nearing it's end.
 This is a positive development because it's not good for the market and it's not good for America.
 As Matt Taibbi ended his infamous article referenced above as follows: